 it is possible to derive the z ∝R Hubble relation (31,32)

+provided certain assumptions are made.
 Notwithstanding the general belief that the accumulated astronomical

 data do support a z ∝ R relation,